How Much Does It Cost To Get Your Teeth Cleaned

 Most insurance providers cover the cost of up to two dental cleaning sessions a year under preventive care.
 As such, dental cleaning is free of cost with insurance.

-If you don’t have insurance, a single teeth cleaning session cost ranges from $75 to $200.
-In some cases, if the dental cleaning is provided by a dentist or if it requires x-ray scans, the cost may range from $100 to $300.
+If you don’t have insurance, a single dental cleaning cost ranges from $75 to $125.
+In some cases, if the dental cleaning is provided by a dentist or if it requires x-ray scans, the cost may range from $100 to $200.

-You can get affordable dental cleaning without insurance by joining a dental network, searching for one-time discounts, visiting a dental school, and consulting a dentist near you.
+You can get affordable dental cleaning without insurance by joining a dental network, searching for how much is teeth cleaning without insurance, visiting a dental school, and consulting a dentist near you.

 Should we go for teeth cleaning?